-One Congresswoman perfectly summed up Facebook’s hypocritical stance on privacy
+One congresswoman perfectly summed up Facebook’s hypocritical stance on privacy

 “If that’s true that you care about privacy and you’re hewing to these principles, why are you arguing, Facebook, in federal court, that consumers can’t hold you liable for any of these promises,” Porter asked.
 (Because consumers agree to Facebook’s terms of service, Facebook has argued that those agreements release the company from liability.)

-Porter continued: “You are arguing in federal court that in a consumer data privacy lawsuit, in which your own lawyers admit that users information was stolen, that the plaintiffs fail to articulate any injury,” she said.
+Porter continued: “You are arguing in federal court that in a consumer data privacy lawsuit, in which your own lawyers admit that users’ information was stolen, that the plaintiffs fail to articulate any injury,” she said.
 “In other words, no harm, no foul.
 Facebook messed up, but it doesn’t matter.
 Is that your position?”

 Classic.
 Facebook pretends they care about and will protect user privacy.
 Meanwhile, an army of their attorneys is marching into federal court to argue it's not their job.
 Which one is it? pic.twitter.com/xniAlH03sZ